by D. Patrick Miller

 The late Kenneth Wapnick, Ph.D., an early editor of ACIM and still a leading philosopher through his legacy of books and recorded seminars, identified the feel-good phenomenon as a tendency of Course novices.
 “It’s true that many students new to the Course have a tendency to get dreamy and spaced-out," he told me.
 "A friend of mine calls them the ‘bliss ninnies’… When beginning students report to me how wonderful they’re feeling after the first few weeks of study, I tend to think they’re not getting it yet.”

 Over the years the distinction between Williamson and the Course itself has become clearer, yet her periodic reappearances in the public eye have always had a tandem effect on the public awareness of ACIM.
-When she ran in the Democratic primaries for President in 2019, achieving an unprecedented degree of national recognition, many news media took a new look at the Course, including the New York Times.
+In her first run for President in 2019, she achieved an unprecedented degree of national recognition.
+As a result many news media took a new look at the Course, including the New York Times.
 In an accurate and fair-handed feature entitled “The Curious Mystical Text Behind Marianne Williamson’s Presidential Bid,” the NYT labeled ACIM an “esoteric bible” that has “now gone mainstream.”
 Although the latter characterization may have been a bit premature, it echoed the fact that the popularity of the Course has long been linked to Williamson’s own.

 • The Course is a Satanic deception.
 The initial wave of the Course’s popularity in the 1980s led to its incursion in some Christian churches.
 One of the most veteran of all ACIM teachers, the Rev. Jon Mundy, shared the Course with his Methodist congregation throughout the decade, until he resigned his ministry in 1989.
 "That was a long time to hang in there," Mundy told me, "and I was very actively teaching the Course from the pulpit.
 I didn't make any bones about where my information was coming from; I was very clear about it."
 But what brought an end to Mundy's experiment presenting the Course in a Christian church was not his own realization that the two perspectives were incompatible.
 "What happened was that some fundamentalists moved into my church and realized that I was not speaking their language.
 And that was the end of it."